 What Conditions Would Make You Ineligible to Be a Donor?

 You will not be eligible to donate blood or platelets if you:

-- Have a history of viral hepatitis, unexplained jaundice after age 11, or have lived with or had sexual contact in the past 12 months with anyone who has had active viral hepatitis.
+- Have tested positive for hepatitis B or hepatitis C, lived with or had sexual contact in the past 12 months with anyone who has hepatitis B or symptomatic hepatitis C.

 - Had a tattoo in the past 12 months or received a blood transfusion (except with your own blood) in the past 12 months.